-The Dillo Scented Hand Dryer - WhiteMore Info€231.99Optional Auto Perfumer Fragrance Options AvailableMultiple Nozzle output extreme noise reduction to under 73dB
+The Dillo Scented Hand Dryer - WhiteMore Info€231.99Optional Auto Perfumer Fragrance Options AvailableMultiple Nozzle output extreme noise reduction to under 73dBSwitchable heating element on/off

 Fleurillo Hand DryerMore Info€185.99Auto Perfumer with control settings Off, 12h, 24h or AutoDries hands in 10 seconds with active LCD drying timer

 Sterillo Odour Control DryerMore Info€463.99Washroom odour control 28 day money back guaranteeThe Dorchester Hotel (London) Sterillos' made "a huge difference to the atmosphere, there are now no unpleasant odours at all"